Fsiban/cebd1160_project_Francina/README.md

 - At least 1 figure
 - At least 1 "value" that summarizes either your data or the "performance" of your method (classification - show the F1 score)
 - A short explanation of both of the above  9if you solved the project or not and what you could have done to makeit better)

+I performed the steps below:

+- I imported the data from sklearn

 ### Discussion
 Brief (no more than 1-2 paragraph) description about what you did.
 Include: